 Your rights and access to your data

-You have the right to request details of the processing activities we carry out with your personal information through making a Subject Access Request (SAR).
-Such requests must be made in writing and directed to the Congregation Secretary.
+You have the right to request details of the processing activities we carry out with your personal information through making a Subject Access Request (SAR; also known as a Data Subject Access Request).
+Such requests shall be directed to the Data Protection Lead.

 You also have the following rights:

-- to request a copy of your data held by the Centre;
+- the right to request a copy of your data held by the Congregation (to be ‘informed’);

-- to request correction of inaccurate or out of date information;
+- the right to request correction of inaccurate or out of date information (‘rectification’);

-- to erasure of your information (the ‘right to be forgotten’);
+- the right to erasure of your information (the ‘right to be forgotten’);

-- to withdraw your consent to processing at any time;
+- the right to withdraw your consent to processing at any time;

-- to request that your information be provided to you in a format that is secure and suitable for your re-use (known as the ‘right to portability’);
+- the right to request that your information be provided to you in a format that is secure and suitable for your re-use (‘portability’);

-- to request a restriction on further processing where there is a dispute in relation to the accuracy or processing of your information;
+- the right to request a restriction on further processing where there is a dispute in relation to the accuracy or processing of your information;

 If we wish to use your information for a new purpose, not covered by this Privacy Notice, we will provide a notice explaining this new use before the processing begins and setting out the relevant purposes and processing conditions.
 Where and when necessary, we will seek your prior consent to the new processing.